 Fort Ticonderoga coordinates North Country History Day, serving students in Clinton, Essex, Franklin, and Warren counties in New York State.
 The North Country History Day Regional Contest will be held on Saturday, March 7, 2015, in the Deborah Clarke Mars Education Center at Fort Ticonderoga.
 The theme for the 2014-15 school year is "Leadership and Legacy in History."

-Teacher Resources for Planning a Visit to Fort Ticonderoga
+Teacher Resources for Planning a Visit to Fort Ticonderoga and the Classroom

 - Fort Ticonderoga Student Scavenger Hunt Color PDF Black & White PDF